So far, Noisybrain is full of “privilege”. This is what I think about it.

 So, in a family tree, privilege and entitlement don’t determine an individual’s key life events, nor their involvement in dramatic historical ones, nor do they guarantee good or bad luck in life or love.
 To some extent however they predict the life course and the effects of history on individuals through the individual’s long-lasting familial and social context (and the enhancement or diminution of these opportunities relative to other people).
 Also, in a group of siblings, not all will be identical – some will “marry up” into more privilege, others not.
 Over a longer timescale, variation in privilege is easy to observe when an individual or two suddenly acquire wealth or status, while other siblings remain relatively disenfranchised, and the new privilege is enhanced and inherited.

 I’m not even going to talk about the different lives of men and women – it’s too obvious.
+Nor will I discuss the many people who don’t have children or formal life-partners: the focus is on ancestors, and the past.

 3. The Bigger Picture